 Because hornworms are large, most gardeners control them by handpicking.
-Hornworms are more easily seen during near dusk and dawn when they tend to feed on the exterior parts of the plants.
+Hornworms are more easily seen near dusk and dawn when they tend to feed on the exterior parts of the plants.
 Once picked from the plants, they are destroyed by dropping them in a bucket of soapy water.

-Lady beetles and green lacewings prey on tomato hornworms eggs, and Japanese paper wasps attack and feed on all sizes of hornworm larvae.
+Lady beetles and green lacewings prey on tomato hornworms' eggs, and Japanese paper wasps attack and feed on all sizes of hornworm larvae.
 Encourage wasps colonies near your aquaponic garden to protect your tomatoes from hornworms.

 Usually found in warmer climates, mealybugs are soft-bodied, wingless insects that often appear as white cottony masses on leaves, stems, and fruits on plants.
-They feed by inserting their long sucking mouthparts into plants and drawing sap out of the tissue.
+They feed by inserting their long-sucking mouthparts into plants and drawing sap out of the tissue.
 When uncontrolled, mealybugs can cause leaf yellowing and curling.

 Mealybugs Control Option

-- Leafminers make tunnels on plant tissue.
+- Leaf miners make tunnels on plant tissue.

 - Fruit Flies lay eggs on plants tissue

-- Ants carry Aphids, eat fruit and plant tissue, and transmit plant disease.
+- Ants carry aphids, eat fruit and plant tissue, and transmit plant disease

 The simplest way to keep pests from damaging your plants is by handpicking these pests or eliminating the infected parts of the plants.
 Using some beneficial insects will also help keep pests under control.
-Natural pesticides can also be another way to control pests.
+Organic pesticides can also be another way to control pests.
 However, caution must be practiced in using any pesticides in your aquaponics garden because it might harm the fish.

 Thank you for reading our blog.
 If you're an aquaponics beginner, and looking for more resources check our ultimate aquaponics beginner's guide.